-- Review and approving the new draft law on PPPs in the Parliament so that new PPP initiatives can be in harmony with the new legislation, which should be less bureaucratic, include proper supervisory mechanisms, and also foresee the development of new energy capacities in the country; - Identifying strategic assets of the country that have potential and need investments to improve efficiency and increase their capacities; - Directing PPPs towards alternative sources of energy production such as solar and wind energy technologies; - Ensuring that every PPP contract contains the necessary conditions for protecting public interests, including criteria for service quality that should be offered, financial transparency, and accountability; - Creating proper frameworks and strengthening oversight mechanisms for these projects; - Increasing transparency for PPP projects: greater transparency would prevent legal violations and increase trust among private partners interested in partnerships; - Properly costing PPP projects and including them and the obligations they bring in the budget document as well as in the medium-term plan; in case of widespread PPPs, thinking about limits or caps of PPP value or stock in relation to economic growth or institutional budgets; - Creating campaigns or information portals where private parties could understand the possibility of such partnerships; and - Identifying private potential that could be utilized for public interest.
+- Reviewing and approving the new draft law on PPPs in the Assembly so that new PPP initiatives are harmonized with the new legislation, which should be less bureaucratic and with proper oversight mechanisms; - Identifying strategic assets of the country that have potential and need investments to improve efficiency and increase their capacities; - Directing PPPs towards alternative sources of energy production such as solar and wind energy technologies; - Ensuring that every PPP contract contains the necessary conditions for protecting public interests, including criteria for service quality that should be offered, financial transparency, and accountability; - Creating proper frameworks and strengthening oversight mechanisms for these projects; - Increasing transparency for PPP projects: greater transparency would prevent legal violations and increase trust among private partners interested in partnerships; - Properly costing PPP projects and including them and the obligations they bring in the budget document as well as in the medium-term plan; in case of widespread PPPs, thinking about limits or caps of PPP value or stock in relation to economic growth or institutional budgets; - Creating campaigns or information portals where private parties could understand the possibility of such partnerships; and - Identifying private potential that could be utilized for public interest.
 This implies selecting private partners with experience, financial capacity, and a good reputation to manage and operate the project efficiently.